Contribute to Kootenay Morning

 • If your idea is accepted, you must make every effort to reach out to both sides of any controversial issue.

-• As producer of the piece, make your questions neutral and let your interview subjects make their cases.
+• As the producer of the piece, make your questions neutral and let your interview subjects make their cases.
 Pre-interviews let you know what to ask about to get the story out.

 • Ask neutral questions that coax out that case, and when an aspect of the story, on either side is un-represented, your role is to introduce it in a question or in the narration that accompanies the interview.
 Example: “Your opponents in this matter would say… (their side), what is your response?”

 Recording your interview and any narration can be done on a computer, iPhone, tape or digital recorder.
 We have loaner recorders at KCR to assist in this part of the process.
-It is not uncommon to do a 20-30+ minute interview to produce a 8-12 minute segment.
+It is not uncommon to do a 20-30+ minute interview to produce an 8-12 minute segment.
 Ask as many questions as you can think of and that interview time permits.

 Listen back to your interview and select the best quotes/clips.
 Conversely, if both parties in the interview can be heard clearly (digital recorder placement technique) you can make the interview audio the majority of the finished story segment.